bencheeorg/benchee/README.md

 Contributions to Benchee are very welcome!
 Bug reports, documentation, spelling corrections, whole features, feature ideas, bugfixes, new plugins, fancy graphics... all of those (and probably more) are much appreciated contributions!

+You can get started with a look at the [open issues](https://github.com/PragTob/benchee/issues).

 A couple of (hopefully) helpful points:

 * Feel free to ask for help and guidance on an issue/PR ("How can I implement this?", "How could I test this?", ...)